XmHongBIT/MRI-GNP/README.md

 The manifest is a CSV file with sample paths, split assignment, and task labels.
 A blank template is provided in [templates/manifest_template.csv](templates/manifest_template.csv), and the full format is described in [docs/data_format.md](docs/data_format.md).

+## Beijing Tiantan Hospital Test-Set Access

+A de-identified subset of the Beijing Tiantan Hospital test-set imaging data and corresponding labels may be made available to qualified researchers, subject to institutional review and approval and completion of any required data-use agreement.

+Access application: **[Link to be added]**

 ## Quick Start

 Install dependencies: